denidya/linear-regression/README.md

 # Linear Regression : Overview
-In this project i used data from [Kaggle](https://github.com/denidya/linear-regression/blob/main/Ecommerce%20Customers) and doing little exploration data analysis to see correlation between feature.
+In this project i used data from [E-Commerce Data](https://github.com/denidya/linear-regression/blob/main/Ecommerce%20Customers) and doing little exploration data analysis to see correlation between feature.

 ## Codes & Resources Used
 - Editor Used : VS Code